Explore My City: Manhattan, New York with Guest Blogger Corey Cook

 Did you miss any previous posts from Explore My City?
 Be sure to jump back into our archives for a trip around the world with a special insiders eye especially for kids!

 Disclosures: This article contains links to third parties who we act for as affiliates.
 They are not recommendations by the guest blogger but editorial suggestions.
 If you purchase anything by clicking on these links then we may earn a small commission at no extra cost to you.
-Thank you for keeping this website running as a free resource for families.
 You can find our full disclosure policy here.